Pre-Dentistry at Southern Oregon University

-- To major in biology, consult with Dr. Oswald.
+- To major in biology, consult with Dr. Roden.

 - To major in chemistry, consult with Dr. Miller.

-- Other majors should see an advisor in their own department and Dr. Oswald or Dr. Miller
+- Other majors should see an advisor in their own department and Dr. Roden or Dr. Miller

 An outline for a Biology major pre-dental program: